StenaIT/carl-guild-group3-todo/README.md

 [Webpack](https://github.com/webpack/webpack) is utilized to automate Babel compiling and deploying.

-[Webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) is used to server our Single Page App to clients.
+[Webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) is used to publish our Single Page App to clients.

 Tesing is done with [Jest](https://facebook.github.io/jest/) for snapshot testing and [Enzyme](https://github.com/airbnb/enzyme) shallow testing on components.